 Mandarin Oriental Hotel Group is an international hotel investment and management group with deluxe and first class hotels, resorts and residences in sought-after destinations around the world.
-Having grown from its Asian roots into a global brand, the Group now operates 29 hotels and eight residences in 19 countries and territories, with each property reflecting the Group’s oriental heritage and unique sense of place.
-Mandarin Oriental has a strong pipeline of hotels and residences under development with the next hotel opening planned in Doha.
-The Group has equity interests in a number of its properties and adjusted net assets worth approximately US$3.9 billion as at 31st December 2016.
+Having grown from its Asian roots into a global brand, the Group now operates 31 hotels and eight residences in 21 countries and territories, with each property reflecting the Group’s oriental heritage and unique sense of place.
+Mandarin Oriental has a strong pipeline of hotels and residences under development, and is a member of the Jardine Matheson Group.
+The Group has equity interests in a number of its properties and adjusted net assets worth approximately US$5.7 billion as at 31st December 2017.

 Mandarin Oriental’s aim is to be recognized as the world’s best luxury hotel group.
 This will be achieved by investing in the Group’s exceptional facilities and its people, while maximizing profitability and long-term shareholder value.
 The Group regularly receives recognition and awards for outstanding service and quality management.
 The Group is committed to exceeding its guests’ expectations through exceptional levels of hospitality, while maintaining its position as an innovative leader in the hotel industry.
 The strategy of the Group is to open the hotels currently under development, while continuing to seek further selective opportunities for expansion around the world.